 After the radial artery is located, the

 The blood sample will be immediately sent to the laboratory for analysis.
-The specimen must be analyzed within 10 minutes after extraction in order to ensure an accurate ABG result.
+The specimen must be analyzed within 10 minutes after extraction in order to ensure accurate ABG results.

-But as I always say, practice makes perfect; and the more you do it, the easier it gets and the better you get at sticking ABGs.
+But as I always say, practice makes perfect.
+The more you do it, the easier it will become and the better you’ll get at sticking ABGs.

 - Breathing problems